Mass deworming: Acceptance

 Deworming programmes are widely accepted, although there have been some reports of parents refusing to allow their children to receive medication due to fears of illness, such as those reported in the media in the Philippines.

 One survey in the Philippines reported that some parents will not allow their children to receive deworming tablets, while the majority would.
-Another in rural China found that scepticism and local myths about the deworming programme could affect the uptake of medication.
+Another in rural China found that skepticism and local rumors about the deworming programme could affect the uptake of medication.

 Other actors

 UN agencies and NGOs

 The UN is involved in mass deworming programmes via the World Food Programme, UNICEF and World Health Organization.

 NGOs involved in deworming advocacy or delivery include: the Schistosomiasis Control Initiative, the Deworm the World Initiative from Evidence Action, Goods For Good, Save the Children, Counterpart International, Helen Keller International, the Carter Center, Inmed Partnerships for Children, Operation Blessing International, and Children Without Worms.

 Pharmaceutical companies

 Biotechnology companies in the developing world have targeted neglected tropical diseases – which many helminth infections are classified as – and mass drug administration due to a need to improve global health.

 For example, in 2012 Johnson & Johnson pledged 200 million deworming tablets per year.